 - Security: Isolates sensitive data from the rest of the network.

-- Cost-Efficiency: Minimizes the need for additional hardware.
+- Cost-Effectiveness: Minimizes the need for additional hardware.

 Common Use Cases for Virtual LANs

-Virtual LANs (VLANs) are versatile tools used in various scenarios to enhance network efficiency and security.
-They are particularly beneficial in environments where network segmentation and traffic management are critical.
+Virtual LANs (VLANs) are versatile tools used in various network configurations to enhance performance and security.
+They are particularly beneficial in environments that require segmented network traffic and efficient resource management.

-- Corporate Networks: Segregate departments for better security and performance.
+- Corporate Networks: Separates departments for better security and management.

-- Educational Institutions: Separate student, faculty, and administrative networks.
+- Educational Institutions: Segregates student, faculty, and administrative networks.

 Virtual LAN vs. Software-Defined Networking